This post may contain affiliate links. Purchasing through these links may provide me with a small compensation.

 Instructions

-Cut chicken thighs into two or three equal pieces.
-The goal is to cut the pieces into even thickness so they cook evenly.
+- Cut chicken thighs into two or three equal pieces so they cook evenly.
 Dry chicken with paper towels to remove excess moisture.
+This will prevent excess liquid from thinning out the batter too much.

-Add chicken to the mix and stir to coat well.
-Cover the container and let the chicken marinate overnight for a thinner crust or 2-3 hours for a thicker crust.
+- Add chicken to the mix and stir to coat well.
+Cover the container and let the chicken marinate overnight for a thinner crust or 45 minutes - 2 hours for a thicker crust.
+I prefer the quick method.

 - Remove chicken from refrigerator and stir until all chicken pieces are coated well.
-Some of the cornstarch mixture may have settled to the bottom, creating a thick paste, but just mix it back up.
+The cornstarch may have settled to the bottom, creating a thick paste, but just mix it back up.
 Note: The mixture will be thinner if marinating overnight as the chicken juices will mix with the marinade.
 Just make sure you coat each piece with the mix before frying.
-If doing a quick 45 minute marinade, the crust will be thicker, but can make the crust salty.
-If doing a quick marinade, use a low sodium soy sauce.
+If doing a quick 45-minute marinade, since the crust will be thicker, use a low sodium soy sauce to prevent the chicken from becoming too salty.

 - Place enough oil in your pan to barely cover the chicken when placed in pan.
-Heat oil on medium high and fry pieces till golden brown.
-About 6 -8 minutes total cook time, depending on thickness of the peices.
+Heat oil on medium-high and fry pieces till golden brown.
+If the chicken is browning too much, lower the heat to medium.
+Cook chicken for 3-4 minutes a side.
+Depending on the thickness of the chicken pieces, total cook time per piece should be 6 -8 minutes.
 Drain on paper towels.
 Serve.

 Notes